biosustain/dsp_course_proteomics_intro/docs/instructions_quantms_PXD04621.md

 Use the following link to open a GitHub codespace with most of the required software installed:

-> [!WARNING]
+> ⚠️
-> if you do it manually, make sure to select the bigger machine with 4 cores and 16GB RAM
+> If you do it manually, make sure to select the bigger machine with 4 cores and 16GB RAM

 [![Open in Codespace deeplink](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=949944579&skip_quickstart=true&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&geo=EuropeWest)